Faces in the Dark: Critical

-Monthly Film Bulletin said "Though the central hypothesis of this horrific film – the urgent discovery, lease and furnishing of a house in France so like his own in Cornwall that a blind man couldn’t tell the difference – is as far-fetched as anything yet adapted from Boileau and Narcejac, the situation itself is still an inviting one.
-David Eady’s handling is sadly unambitious, however.
+Monthly Film Bulletin said: "Though the central hypothesis of this horrific film – the urgent discovery, lease and furnishing of a house in France so like his own in Cornwall that a blind man couldn't tell the difference – is as far-fetched as anything yet adapted from Boileau and Narcejac, the situation itself is still an inviting one.
+David Eady's handling is sadly unambitious, however.
 Instead of using all the resources of the cinema to stress and elaborate the tension, he settles for a prosaic, television style of presentation.
 The photography is suitably harsh but the camerawork lacks fluidity; the characterisation is properly flat, but so is most of the acting.
 Only the tombstone incident, and Mai Zetterling’s enigmatic Christiane, have anything like the right Grand Guignol flavour."

-The Radio Times wrote "this tale of blindness and rage should have been a real nail-biter.
+The Radio Times wrote: "this tale of blindness and rage should have been a real nail-biter.
 Sadly, ex-documentary director David Eady simply doesn't have the thriller instinct and throws away countless opportunities to make the tension unbearable."

-TV Guide wrote that "The film has some pot-holes, but the chilling climax is smooth as glass.
+TV Guide wrote that "The film has some pot-holes, but the chilling climax is smooth as glass."

-Allmovie noted "Although there may be a few minor gaps here and there in the storyline, Faces in the Dark is a suspenseful drama."
+Allmovie noted: "Although there may be a few minor gaps here and there in the storyline, Faces in the Dark is a suspenseful drama."

 Leslie Halliwell said: "Unlikely but watchable puzzler, betrayed by lifeless handing.
 Hitchcock would have worked wonders with such a plot."

 Filmink called it "a creepy, quite atmospheric movie" although felt Gregson was "miscast".

 Box office

 The movie appears to have not been a commercial success.
 It was released on a double bill with The Boatmen and in December 1960 Kinematograph Weekly reported the double bill "is experiencing tough going.
-The films aren't bad of their kind, but, for reasons unknown, the programme's failed to attract."
+The films aren't bad of their kind, but, for reasons unknown, the programme's [sic] failed to attract."